 Date

 The Foundation hereby accepts and advises the Proponent that its Proposal has been selected for the services, listed in the attachment.
-The Foundation execution below creates a binding contract between he Foundation and the Proponent for the supply of Service as attached and contemplated by the RFP.
+The Foundation execution below creates a binding contract between the Foundation and the Proponent for the supply of Services as attached and contemplated by the RFP.

 The Foundation